MagallG/ART-EHR/README.md

 Check out the WIKI for more detailed crazy talk.

-Code used (or to e sued in this case)
+Code used (or to be used in this case)
 + MySQL
 + Java
 + Python